 If you have been diagnosed with asthma, your doctor, nurse or asthma specialist will organise an asthma action plan with you.
 The aim of this is to keep your asthma as well managed as possible.
 The plan will outline how and when you should take your medication.

-In the UK, all asthma patients receive a prescription for reliever medication such as Ventolin.
+In the UK, all asthma patients receive a prescription for reliever medication such as a Ventolin or Salbutamol inhaler.
 Most asthmatics use a reliever inhaler which is often referred to as a blue inhaler.